-In it, I’m dealing heavily with a completely alien culture.
+In The 5th Gender I’m dealing heavily with a completely alien culture.

 I wanted to represent Tris and his people as very different from humans in every way.
 That includes modern approaches to gender identity, but isn’t limited to them.
 I should add it’s not a utopia either.
-Like any culture the galoi have some positives and some negatives about their society.
+Like any culture the galoi have some positives and some negatives about their society and its 5 genders.

 Part of my reasons for doing this is the profound neglect early science fiction writers (particularly those of my youth) had for social structure.

 SF is eager to embrace a future with advanced technology but frankly poor at conceiving how culture might change.
 When, in fact, social structure, languages, identities, syntax, and definitions shift almost as quickly (if not more so) than technology.

 Yes there are good examples of this kind of sci-fi (especially NOW), but statistically they’re the outliers not the norm.

 You’ll have to read The 5th Gender to find out the complexities in biology, identity, personality, socialization, and restrictions that surround Tris and his people, the galoi.
 It’s part of the story.
 Tristol’s human lover, Drey, has a journey of discovery throughout the book that ties the murder mystery to galoi social structure.

 I don’t want to spoil anything so I’m not going into detail as to how I’m playing with these concepts in the context of an alien culture.
 But that doesn’t mean I didn’t do research into modern human society in order to be aware of the now when dabbling in the future.